intelagense/rwxrob/log/2021/02/15/README.md

+## Monday, February 15, 2021, 10:31:55AM EST <1613403115>

+My new life goal is to fucking own a CTF using nothing but perl and curl and show all these arrogant python scrids (most of whom can barely code at all) what is absolutely impossible with truly contextual programming that only perl brings to the table.
+No one will believe me until the announcers covering it don't have a fucking clue what I'm doing.
+That will be my revenge.
+Shit heads to bag on perl and use python for cybersecurity have no *fucking* clue what they are talking about.
+Python won *in the enterprise* because it forces readable code that take a long time to write but is still horrible because of whitespace.

+Here's the thing.
+I can *do* Python.
+Python is good for stuff that has to be communicated in a report or some boring machine learning shit or some kindergarten coding class.
+But it is absolutely *not* the best tool for the job when the job is fastest hacking and payload creation possible.
+Perl has always dominated at that and always will.
+The black hats who never come up for air know this, but they don't make fucking Twitch channels about it.
+Most of these scrids bagging on Perl on Twitch (which is laughable all by itself) don't even know what IRC is.

+I don't know what I even bother writing any of this.
+They won't believe it until they see it.
+So imma show them, eventually.
+Gotta retrain my perl contextual coding skills before I can really give a good demonstration.

+1990s Rob is pissed as Hell at 2020s Rob right now.
+"I fucking *told you* never to let your Perl skills get soft!"

 ## Monday, February 15, 2021, 9:50:57AM EST <1613400657>

 Had a great conversation with my wife over coffee.
 She's laughing her